shin1m/recyclone/README.md

 ## Preemptive Suspension

-This mode uses SIGUSR1 & SIGUSR2 or SuspendThread().
+This mode uses POSIX signals or SuspendThread & ResumeThread for Windows.

+For POSIX signals, SIGRTMAX - 1 & SIGRTMAX are used by default.

 ## Cooperative Suspension

-This mode uses epoch points and epoch regions which does not require signals.
+This mode uses epoch points and epoch regions which does not require POSIX signals.

 # How to